karlospn/deploying-net-grpc-services-on-ecs-fargate/README.md

 # How to deploy a dotnet gRPC service on AWS ECS Fargate

-This repository contains a couple of scenarios showing you how you can deploy a .NET gRPC service into AWS ECS Fargate.
+This repository contains a couple of scenarios about how you can deploy a .NET gRPC service into AWS ECS Fargate.

+This repository is tied to the post  "How to deploy a dotnet gRPC service on AWS ECS Fargate" from my blog.
+You can read it here //TODO

 # Scenario 1

-We have built a .NET5 gRPC service and we want to deploy it into AWS ECS Fargate.
+- We have built a .NET5 gRPC service and we want to deploy it into AWS ECS Fargate.

 The source code can be found in the ``/src/StandAloneGrpcService`` folder.
 The app has the following features already built-in :